apache/couchdb-documentation/src/api/database/find.rst

 Pagination
 ==========

 Mango queries support pagination via the bookmark field.
-Each query will return a bookmark.
-A bookmark is a placeholder that CouchDB uses to determine where to start the query from.
-To get the next set of query results for a given query, add the bookmark that was received in the previous query to your next query.
-Remember to keep the query selector the same, otherwise you will receive unexpected results.
-This will return the next set of results.
-To paginate backwards use the previous bookmarks to return the previous set of results.
-One thing to note, the presence of a bookmark doesn't guarantee that there are more results.
+Every `_find` response contains a bookmark - a token that CouchDB uses to determine where to resume from when subsequent queries are made.
+To get the next set of query results, add the bookmark that was received in the previous response to your next request.
+Remember to keep the `selector` the same, otherwise you will receive unexpected results.
+To paginate backwards, you can use a previous bookmark to return the previous set of results.

-The only way to test for more results is to fetch the next page.
+Note that the presence of a bookmark doesn't guarantee that there are more results.
+You can to test whether you have reached the end of the result set by comparing the number of results returned with the page size requested - if results returned < `limit`, there are no more.

 .. _api/db/find/index: